Behind many great songs and albums during the golden years of Salsa, you may find Luis “Perico” Ortiz.

 As the Puerto Rican music man celebrates the coveted 55-year milestone in the music business, he recently gave a great concert in New York City, which he calls his second home.

 Luis “Perico” Ortiz brought great orchestrations to Salsa music.
-That was after polishing his musical knowledge with the Puerto Rico Symphonic Orchestra under the maestro Pablo Casals, in Mongo Santamaría’s Afro-Cuban Jazz band, and working with other greats like Tony Bennett.
+That was after polishing his musical knowledge with the great ones.
+First with the Puerto Rico Symphonic Orchestra under the maestro Pablo Casals.
+Later, with Mongo Santamaría’s Afro-Cuban Jazz band.
+And finally, working with other greats like Tony Bennett.

 His music always had this big band flare that had a rich, melodic sound.
 As a performer his band always sounded good and released multiple hits, like “Julian Del Valle”, “Alabao”, “De Patitas”, “Tin Marín”, “Río Abajo Va” and “Más Amor” among many others.